 It is a truth universally known that a profitable and successful business needs to minimize its operational costs and invest its capital into ventures that will make handsome returns on that investment.

 As with all maxims, there is always a wide and perplexing gulf between the words and actualizing those words.
 Those who are able to cross that gulf and those who are not is usually the difference between the successful manufacturers and the unsuccessful ones.
-In today’s current climate where cheaper labour and manufacturing sources are always to be found the manner in which you remain competitive is to offer superior quality at competitive prices in good time.
+In today’s current climate where cheaper labour and manufacturing sources are always to be found in the manner in which you remain competitive is to offer superior quality at competitive prices in good time.

 So how do you do that?

-First you identify what is keeping your manufacturing process from being cost effective.
+First, you identify what is keeping your manufacturing process from being cost-effective.
 You identify waste.
 What is waste?
 Waste comes in many forms.
 Overproducing your product beyond what is required is wasteful.
 Waiting for your warehouses to gather materials because they are figuring out what they have and what they need is wasteful.
 Transporting materials from warehouses to manufacturing facilities is wasteful.
 Waste is what keeps a business from operating efficiently.

 Limiting waste is sometimes as simple as giving your team clear and concise goals and objectives that are self-limiting in nature and let your people know what to do, how to do it, when to do it by and where to deliver the goods.
 If you keep your work to being precisely detailed to exactly what you are doing, how you are going to do it, and when you need it by then your employees in the warehouses, manufacturing lines and supervisors offices will be on the same page.
 That type of coordination enables a business to run smoothly and keep costs down.